ripsawridge/site/site/contents/content/2021-12-21-tamara-reading.md

 a human life.
 This means at some point, a life will occur in which connection with the unseen makes all the difference.
-Not necessarily for us, surrounded by Taco Bells, by insurance policies and 24-hour cable tv.
-However maybe for us as well, for we pine away and deaden when our bellies are full but our spirits are unexercised.
+Not necessarily for us, surrounded by Taco Bells, by insurance policies and 24-hour cable TV.
+However maybe for us as well, for we pine away and deaden when our bellies are full but our spirits are UN-exercised.

 Given that the "do it yourself" search into the unseen will occur, human nature does the rest, creating experts